jitsi/docker-jitsi-meet/README.md

 }
 ```

 For jitsi-meet, do not disable the docker jitsi-meet service.
 Instead, setup jitsi-meet in development mode, and proxy requests to the docker jitsi-meet server.
+Also, copy the docker's `config.js` to the local repository.

 Run compose and local services.